azure562/git_practice/content/blog/ga-for-doc.md

 ![content drilldown](/images/ga-demo-contentdrilldown.PNG)

-For a tech docs web site, there are usually several top-level doc entries.
-Content DrillDown report can give you a clear idea about visitors' preference.
+💡 For a tech docs website, there are usually several top-level doc entries.
+Content DrillDown report can give you a clear idea about visitors' preferences.

 ### User Flow – Is there a common pattern?